Penn State Alternative Breaks

 What will we be eating throughout the week?

 Some Community Partners include meals during your trip and others require that we cook our own food...either way you will be able to share any dietary restrictions/preferences that you have with your Site Leaders, and we will accommodate them to the best of our ability.
 For groups cooking your own meals, you will work together as a team to come up with a menu for the trip.
 If there are specialty items you need (like you want red bull to drink or only eat a specific kind of granola bar) please plan to bring those items yourself.
 Our food budget is based on $10 per person/day and living modestly.
 This covers nutritious meals, minimal snacks, and occasionally a meal in a restaurant.
-You will not be permitted to run to Starbucks or go grab fast food throughout the week.
-There may be an opportunity for those things on your community immersion day, but plan to bring with you specialty snacks or just rough it for the one week.
+You will not be permitted to run to Starbucks or go grab fast food throughout the trip.
+There may be an opportunity for those things on your community immersion day, but plan to bring with you specialty snacks or just rough it for the duration of the trip.

 Will there be time for me to do homework during the trip?